 Ensuring swimming is fully inclusive

-Swimming is an inclusive sport and this means that ensuring that both non-disabled and disabled swimmers have access to the same opportunities to participate.
+Swimming is an inclusive sport and this means that ensuring that both able-bodied and swimmers with a disability have access to the same opportunities to participate.

-Whatever people's ability, every club, pool operator and swimming teacher wants to provide the best opportunities for swimmers.
+Whatever a person's ability, every club, pool operator and swimming teacher wants to provide the best opportunities for swimmers.

-Also, the Equalities Act 2010 makes it a legal requirement for clubs and leisure facilities to make reasonable adjustments to include disabled swimmers.
+Also, the Equalities Act 2010 makes it a legal requirement for clubs and leisure facilities to make reasonable adjustments to include swimmers with a disability.

 So to help make inclusion easier for you on this page you'll find a range of documents and resources on this topic.